FAQ about hypnosis. Can anybody be hypnotized

 A. When carried out by a medical professional, hypnosis is safe.
 You can get it at the Philadelphia Hypnotherapy Clinic.
 A hypnotherapist and physician, Dr. Victor Tsan, will guide you and give you hypnotherapy to soothe your pains.

-Q. Based on which criteria do you say Philadelphia Hypnotherapy Clinic is the best hypnosis center in Philadelphia?
+Q. What criteria do you use to determine that Philadelphia Hypnotherapy Clinic is the best hypnosis center in Philadelphia?

 Q. What hypnotherapy services do you provide?